RobiFox/FoxItemLibrary/README.md

 # FoxItemLibrary
 FoxItemLibrary is an API that lets you create custom 100% server-sided items that can be easily updated or modified.

 The plugin takes care of all the backend, so all you have to do is make sure they are registered.
-If item meta data is changed, the updates will be automatically reflected for all players.
+If item meta data is changed, the updates will be automatically reflected in all players' inventories.

+## Server sided?
+Yes, Minecraft doesn't have official mod support, meaning servers can't make players download a client sided mode automatically.
+This makes this solution inconvenient to do.
+Either the player has to download and install the mod themselves, or they can't join.

+Having it server sided gets rid of this issue.

 ## Usage
 Create a class that extends `FoxItem` or a subclass of it.